fuelusumar/restful-api/README.md

 ```bash
 :~$ sudo locale-gen "en_US.UTF-8"
 ```
-For a more permanent aproach, edit the `/etc/environment` file and add this in it:
+For a more permanent approach, edit the `/etc/environment` file and add this in it:
 ```bash
 LC_ALL=C
 LANG=en_US.UTF-8